Hardening Git for GitOps

-Because cloud native systems like Kubernetes were designed from the beginning with the idea of software development and operations working together, operations tasks and how they get performed are central to cloud native architecture and design.
-Cloud native systems use declarative constructs that describe how applications are composed, how they interact and how they are managed.
+Because cloud native systems like Kubernetes were designed from the beginning with the idea of software development and operations working together, operations tasks and how they get performed are integral components of cloud native architecture and design.
+Cloud Native systems use declarative constructs that describe how applications are composed, how they interact and how they are managed.
 This enables a significant increase in the operability, resiliency, agility and portability of modern software systems.

 The GitOps Workflow

 GitOps is an automation-driven process based on Pull Requests (or PRs).
 A PR is a machine and human-readable “change control note” that can be automatically applied to existing code in a Git repository.
-It contains the code to be changed, added, or removed, as well as some non-code text describing the change.
+It contains the code to be changed, added, or removed, and some non-code text describing the change.

-This does not prevent policy gateways from being used, and most real world GitOps deployments will also include some manual approval steps.
-For example you may need the release manager or the security team’s sign off on a PR before it gets deployed to production.
+This does not prevent policy gateways from being used, and most real world GitOps deployments also include approval steps that are manual, for example to request a release manager or security team’s sign off.

-In a modern cloud native delivery system, the most common attack vectors are:
+In a modern cloud native delivery system, the main moving parts are: